boazsegev/iodine/README.md

 This results in both files, `style.css` (the original) and `style.css.gz` (the compressed).

-When a browser that supports compressed encoding (which is most browsers) requests the file, iodine will recognize that a pre-compressed option exists and will prefer the `gzip` compressed version.
+When a browser that supports compressed encoding requests the file (and most browsers do), iodine will recognize that a pre-compressed option exists and will prefer the `gzip` compressed version.

 It's as easy as that.
 No extra code required.